ingo/ingo.github.io/_recipes/andy_ricker_s_phat_thai_stir_fried_rice_noodles_with_shrimp_tofu_and_peanuts.md

   with shrimp, tofu, sprouts and chopped peanuts in a sweet, sour and spicy tamarind sauce flavored with dried shrimp and fish sauce.
 A delicious noodle dish packed with protein.
 The combination of flavors and textures is what makes it so craveable.
   Sweet, sour, spicy, crunchy - it's all there in one bowl with this recipe.
+The tamarind sauce binds everything together and provides tartness.
+Chopped peanuts give crunch while shrimp offer briny flavor.
+The rice noodles soak up the complex sweet, sour and spicy tamarind sauce.
+Dried shrimp amplify the flavor.
+Chopped peanuts add textural contrast.
+It's a party in your mouth!
 image: andy_ricker_s_phat_thai_stir_fried_rice_noodles_with_shrimp_tofu_and_peanuts.jpg
 image_attribution: Austin Bush
 size: 1 serving